-Changing from the traditional Julian calendar to the 4-5-4 Accounting Calendar will make very few differences in the store's procedures.
+Changing to the 4-5-4 Accounting Calendar will make very few differences in the store's procedures.
 About the only difference is to realize that for the first year, sales comparisons can be made only at the end of each 13-week quarter.
 The 4-5-4 Accounting Calendar is also recognized by the IRS for income tax reporting purposes.
 It is referred to by the IRS as the 52-53 Week Year.
 To adopt the 52-53 Week Year it is necessary to file a statement with the tax return for the first tax year for which the election is made.
 Your local accountant can take care of this for you.

 We have copies of the 4-5-4 Calendar.
 Send an email to get your copy.
 Also, if you have not used the 4-5-4 Calendar before, request our information sheet concerning it.